-For day hikes either spring, summer and autumn are perfect.
-All seasons offer something different with the ever changing landscape.
+For day hikes either spring, summer or autumn are perfect.
+All seasons offer something different with the ever-changing landscape.
 From the flourishing nature in spring to the warm and long summer days or the vibrant colors of autumn.
 Rain can fall in every season and is something you have to be prepared for.

-If you are planning to do the Great Walks in New Zealand than the summer season (December to February) are generally your best option when the weather is more favorable and the daylight hours are longer.
-However, even in summer there can be rainy days which can really impact your multi day hike.
-Be well prepared on your New Zealand hiking adventures with different layers of clothing, a rain jacket and rain pants.
+If you are planning to do the Great Walks in New Zealand then the summer season (December to February) is generally your best option when the weather is more favorable and the daylight hours are longer.
+However, even in summer there can be rainy days which can impact your multi-day hike.
+Be well prepared for your New Zealand hiking adventures.
+Bring different layers of clothing, a rain jacket, and rain pants.

 How to get around in New Zealand